37.87.1802 COMPREHENSIVE SCHOOL AND COMMUNITY TREATMENT PROGRAM: CONTRACT REQUIREMENTS

 (e) treatment space available to CSCT large enough to host a group during both school and non-school days.

-(4) The school and mental health center must specify a referral process to the CSCT program.
+(4) The school and licensed mental health center must specify a referral process to the CSCT program.

-(5) The school and mental health center must specify an enrollment process that:
+(5) The school and licensed mental health center must specify an enrollment process that:

 (a) includes the CSCT licensed or in-training mental health professional and a school administrator or designee;